upmem/usecase_hedges/README.md

 ## usage

-### install dependencies (numpy1.13 + python2.7)
+### install dependencies

-HEDGES project is built on nr3python library which depends on numpy1.13 and python2.7.
+The HEDGES project is built on top of nr3python, numpy1.13 and python2.7.

 ```
 ./install.sh